flight505/Lightrag_test_app/project.md

 10. **Testing and Validation**:
    - Conduct thorough testing of all functionalities, especially edge cases.
    - Use automated testing frameworks to ensure reliability.

+11. **Visualization of the KG RAG system**:
+   - Add a visualization of the KG RAG system.
+   - Add a visualization of the traceability table.
+   - Add a visualization of the source documents.